 Who reviews a minor amendment?

 Minor amendments to an existing IBC protocol undergo a brief administrative review by the IBC Office.
-Updates to Section I: General Project Details, including updates to contact information, office location, other compliance committee approvals, funding, and co-investigator addition or removal, will be approved by the IBC office without additional reviewer comment.
-All other minor amendments will be assigned to the Environmental Health and Safety, Biological Safety Program for review outside the full IBC, unless the Biological Safety reviewer finds that the proposed change actually falls under the definition of a major amendment.
+Updates to General Information, including updates to contact information and permissions, office location, other compliance committee approvals, funding, and research personnel addition or removal, will be approved by the IBC Office without additional reviewer comment.
+All other minor amendments will be assigned to the Environmental Health and Safety Office, Biological Safety Program for review outside the full IBC, unless the Biological Safety reviewer finds that the proposed change actually falls under the definition of a major non-exempt amendment.